cosinekitty/sapphire/Tout.md

 Outputs are provided individually as monophonic X, Y, and Z ports.

 They are also available together as a single 3-channel polyphonic (X, Y, Z) signal on the P port.

+You can adjust the amplitude of the output vectors using the LEVEL knob, attenuverter, and CV input.